wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 # bt-tether-helper

+> **Note:** This plugin is a full replacement for the default [bt-tether.py](https://github.com/jayofelony/pwnagotchi/blob/noai/pwnagotchi/plugins/default/bt-tether.py) shipped with Pwnagotchi.
+It is not a helper or add-on for that plugin, but a standalone alternative with expanded features and improved reliability.
+> **Warning:** Do not enable both this plugin and the default bt-tether.py at the same time.
+Only one Bluetooth tethering plugin should be active to avoid conflicts.

 A comprehensive Bluetooth tethering plugin that provides guided setup and automatic connection management for sharing your phone's internet connection with your Pwnagotchi.

 ![bt-tether-helper Web Interface](ui.png)